sim2real/sim2real.github.io/index.md

 [//]: # ()
 [//]: # (2020-07-13: **Post-Workshop Update 1**.
 We'd love to send a thanks out to all debaters, authors, and participants that helped make this workshop so great!
 Thanks folks! :&#41; Also we've uploaded the poster teasers that the authors provided &#40;see <a href="#papers">Accepted Papers</a>&#41;.)

+**2022 June 27th:** Accepted papers will be posted on this page tonight.
+Added Greg Chirikjian in the 12:30-1pm slot as invited speaker.

 **2022 June 25th:** Added Schedule and Ken Goldberg as invited speaker & panelist.

 **2022 June 20th:** Added Hongzhuo as additional organizer.